U.S. consumer prices rise by 0.1 per cent in February

 Several key categories are running above that average.
 Housing costs have risen 3.5 per cent over the past 12 months, while the price of medical treatment has climbed 3.4 per cent.

-Anxiety about affording health insurance has become a key concern for many Americans.
-President Donald Trump and the House Republican majority are pushing changes to Obamacare plans and Medicaid that the Congressional Budget Office said could reduce the budget deficit but cause 14 million people to lose their coverage next year.
+Anxiety over being able to afford health insurance is on the rise for many Americans.
+President Donald Trump and the House Republican majority are pushing changes to Obamacare plans and Medicaid that the Congressional Budget Office said could reduce the budget deficit, but would lead to the loss of health coverage for 14 million people next year.

-Gasoline prices surged 7.8 per cent in January — driving much of the increase in consumer prices that month.
-But gas prices slipped back 3 per cent in February, although they have risen 30.7 per cent during the past year.Report Typo/Error
+Gasoline prices surged 7.8 per cent in January – driving much of the increase in consumer prices that month.
+Gas prices slipped 3 per cent in February, though they are up 30.7 per cent over the past year.Report Typo/Error